tmo1/sms-ie/README.md

 When scheduled exports are enabled, the following options can be used to control retention:

  - `Delete old exports` - If this option is not enabled (the default), then any old exports will be left untouched (i.e., all exports are retained indefinitely).
-If it is enabled, then for each data type (contacts, call log, and messages), upon successful export, the app will try to delete any old exports (i.e., all files with names of the form `<data-type>-<yyyy-MM-dd>.json`, where `<data-type>` is the data type successfully exported, and `<yyyy-MM-dd>` is a datestamp).
+If it is enabled, then for each data type (contacts, call log, and messages), upon successful export, the app will try to delete any old exports (i.e., all files with names of the form `<data-type>-<yyyy-MM-dd>.[zip|json]`, where `<data-type>` is the data type successfully exported, and `<yyyy-MM-dd>` is a datestamp).
 Selective retention of a subset of old exports can be accomplished by enabling this option in conjunction with the use of external software with snapshotting and selective retention functionality, such as [rsnapshot](https://rsnapshot.org/) or [borg](https://borgbackup.readthedocs.io/en/stable/usage/prune.html), running either on the local device, or on a system to which the exports are synced via software such as [Syncthing](https://syncthing.net/).
 This software should be scheduled to run between exports, and configured to preserve copies of the previous exports before the app deletes them following its next scheduled exports.

- - `Remove datestamps from filenames` - Scheduled exports are always initially created with filenames of the form `<data-type>-<yyyy-MM-dd>.json`.
-If this option is enabled (in addition to the previous one), then after attempting to delete all old exports (of the relevant data type), the app will then attempt to remove the datestamp from the current export's filename by renaming it to `<data-type>.json`.
+ - `Remove datestamps from filenames` - Scheduled exports are always initially created with filenames of the form `<data-type>-<yyyy-MM-dd>.[zip|json]`.
+If this option is enabled (in addition to the previous one), then after attempting to delete all old exports (of the relevant data type), the app will then attempt to remove the datestamp from the current export's filename by renaming it to `<data-type>.[zip|json]`.
 This is intended to make successive exports appear to be different versions of the same file, which may be useful in conjunction with external software that implements some form of file versioning, such as [Syncthing](https://docs.syncthing.net/users/versioning.html) or [Nextcloud](https://docs.nextcloud.com/server/latest/user_manual/en/files/version_control.html).

 ### Permissions